microsoft/Nonprofits/VolunteerEngagement/docs/deployment-checklist.md

 - [ ] JavaScript file uploads are allowed in the target environment.
 See [Create and deploy a single-page application in Power Pages](https://learn.microsoft.com/en-us/power-pages/configure/create-code-sites).
 - [ ] Node.js 24 LTS and PowerShell 7+ are installed.

+If `pac pages upload-code-site` fails while uploading `.js` files, confirm that JavaScript file uploads are allowed in Dataverse.
+The official SPA deployment guidance explains how to update the environment's blocked attachment settings.

 ## Deploy

 1. Install dependencies: `npm ci`.